 - Continue to moisturize.
 Your skin is parched from the burn, and if you don't moisturize it, you'll have a horrible itchy feeling until it is gone.
 Go with a natural based moisturizer like cocoa butter.
 Cocoa butter melts at skin temperature which allows it to sink right in.
 You can purchase raw cocoa butter ($11), make your own lotion, or purchase a lotion with cocoa butter in it like Jason Pure Natural Softening Cocoa Butter Hand & Body Lotion ($10).
 Think about putting your lotion in the fridge since cold lotion on your hot skin will feel great.

 - Take a pain reliever.
 Sunburn can be quite painful, and a pain reliever like Tylenol ($2) or Advil ($17) will help reduce any pain and swelling.
 Continue to take it around the clock at least the first one to two days for consistent pain relief.

 - Drink lots of water.
 Your body loses fluids when you get sunburned, so be sure to stay hydrated.

 - Seek medical attention when necessary.
 Some sunburns are severe enough that they require professional medical attention.
 If you have multiple blisters or are in severe pain, see your doctor.
 He or she will help determine the best choice of action and prescribe stronger pain medication if necessary.

 - Play it safe.
 Once you've experienced a painful sunburn, you never want to go through it again.
-Get a couple of bottles of sunscreen and keep them with you at home and in the car.
-How many times do you unexpectedly go somewhere with your friends without thinking ahead to bring sunscreen.
-If you have a bottle in your car, you'll be prepared no matter the situation.
+Get a couple of bottles of sunscreen and keep them with you at home and in your bag.
+How many times do you unexpectedly go somewhere with your friends without thinking ahead to bring sunscreen?
+If you have a bottle in your bag, you'll be prepared no matter the situation.
 Cover up with protective clothing, wear a wide brimmed hat and sunglasses, and stay out of sun between 10 a.m. and 4 p.m. (if at all possible).
+Just keep in mind that sunscreen should be stored in a cool, dry place to preserve effectiveness, so don't leave your bag in the sun.